Przewalski's horse: Genomics

 The karyotype of Przewalski's horse differs from that of the domestic horse, having 33 chromosome pairs versus 32, apparently due to a fission of a large chromosome ancestral to domestic horse chromosome 5 to produce Przewalski's horse chromosomes 23 and 24, though conversely, a Robertsonian translocation that fused two chromosomes ancestral to those seen in Przewalski's horse to produce the single large domestic horse chromosome has also been proposed.

 Many smaller inversions, insertions and other rearrangements were observed between the chromosomes of domestic and Przewalski's horses, while there was much lower heterozygosity in Przewalski's horses, with extensive segments devoid of genetic diversity, a consequence of the recent severe bottleneck of the captive Przewalski's horse population.
 In comparison, the chromosomal differences between domestic horses and zebras include numerous large-scale translocations, fusions, inversions, and centromere repositioning.
 Przewalski's horse has the highest diploid chromosome number among all equine species.
-They can interbreed with the domestic horse and produce fertile offspring, with 65 chromosomes.
+They can interbreed with the domesticated horse and produce fertile offspring.

-The mitochondrial genome has 37 genes that are 99.63% identical to that of the domestic horse.
+The mitochondrial genome has 37 genes, which are 99.63% identical to those of the domestic horse.